mendix/docs/content/en/docs/appstore/modules/opc-ua-connector.md

 ## 4.6 Monitored Items

 ### 4.6.1 Monitored Item Commit
-This microflow lets you monitor data changes on the server.\r\n The microflow may throw an exception when the connection is unsuccesful or the input is invalid.
+This microflow lets you monitor data changes on the server.
+The microflow may throw an exception when the connection is unsuccesful or the input is invalid.
 The microflow returns a status codes, that is associated to the monitored item in the input.
 The monitored item is committed if and only if the status code associated has status Good.
 If the status Code has no Good status, the description explains what went wrong.